brennan-thomas/lift-risk/Test_Plan.md

 TRA2.7: Blackbox<br>
 TRA2.8: Performance<br>
 TRA2.9: Unit<br>
+RESULT: Each model is trained and results are output<br>

 DET1.1: **Detection Test 1** <br>
 DET1.2: This test will ensure that the lift detection model can detect a lift is occurring with a high degree of confidence<br>